Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 9

 We had more lectures in the afternoon.
 I

-wrote home & posted yesterdays letter A
+wrote home & posted yesterdays letters A

-letter from Shirl arrived today.
+letter from Shirl. arrived today.
 She is

 also engaged!!
 I had tea & stayed home